 Who is Considered a Squatter in Louisiana?

 A squatter is someone who chooses to occupy a foreclosed, abandoned, or unoccupied building (usually residential) or area of land without lawful permission.
 This means that the person doesn’t own or rent the property.
-Even so, squatting is legal and quite common in the United States.
+Even so, squatting is quite common in the United States.